scripted by Sameer Majli

 b.Current European situation

 Raj ———> Europe is dealing with a demographic issue in which its population of retirees is vastly exceeding its younger population resulting in a vast mismatch between benefits promised to retirees versus taxes collected from a younger population.
-There does not appear to be a easy fix to the problem.
+There does not appear to be an easy fix to the problem.
 Other than Germany which is a global export powerhouse, almost no other European economy is competitive enough to come out of this mess without massive cuts in spending which are very unpopular and unpalatable.
-Even if these cuts are accepted there appears to be no decent solution in sight as it relates to competitiveness of these economies vis-à-vis China, India and other Asian economies.
+Even if these cuts are accepted there appears to be no decent solution in sight as it relates to the competitiveness of these economies vis-à-vis China, India, and other Asian economies.
 The ultimate question is this – How much is Germany willing to bend or sacrifice in order to help mend the remainder of broken and uncompetitive Europe?

-Raj ———> India did not go through the mess that the US had to deal with in 2008 because the RBI never allowed a loosening of lending standards that was permitted in the US.
+Raj ———> India did not go through the mess that the US had to deal with in 2008 because the RBI never allowed a loosening of lending standards that were permitted in the US.